phenixphp/phenix-docs/src/guide/getting_started.md

 }
 ```

-We have completed this short quick start guide to show fundamental concepts of the framework: routes and controllers, requests, the server.
+We have completed this short quick start guide to show fundamental concepts of the framework: routes and controllers, requests, run server.
 In the following sections, concepts about the architecture of the framework and its characteristics will be deepened.

 > **Important** <br>
 > If you liked Phenix, and you have seen the potential and the great opportunity we have in the PHP community, I invite you to give it a star on [GitHub](https://github.com/phenixphp/phenix) and contribute to the development of this powerful framework.